 Nepal offers a wide range of Jungle Safari and Wild Life Activities around its national parks within driving and flying distance, where all types of travelers can spend for few days or more with exciting thrill on elephant backs or nature walks.
-Nepal one of the world's richest countries in biodiversity due to the unique geographical position and altitude variation, the elevation of the country ranges from 60 m above ocean level to the highest point on earth, Mt.
-Everest at 8,848 m, all within a the distance of 150 km resulting in climatic changes from Sub-tropical-alpine to The Arctic.Nepal-occupies 0.03% of the earth is home to 02 % of all the flowering plants in the world; 08 % of the world's population of feathered creatures (in excess of 857 species); 04 % of warm-blooded animals on earth; 11 of the world's 15 groups of butterflies (in excess of 500 species); 600 indigenous plant families; 319 species of exotic orchids All Jungle Safari and Wild Life Activities guided by expert jungle guides and naturalist to show you endangered animals and exotic bird life in the comfort of nice lodge-hotels and lodge.
+Nepal one of world's richest countries in biodiversity due to the unique geographical position and altitude variation, the elevation of the country ranges from 60 m above sea level to the highest point on earth, Mt.
+Everest at 8,848 m, all within a distance of 150 km resulting into climatic changes from Sub-tropical-alpine to the Arctic.Nepal-occupies 0.03% of the earth is home to:

+02 % of all the flowering plants in the world; 08 % of the world's population of birds (more than 857 species); 04 % of mammals on earth; 11 of the world's 15 families of butterflies (more than 500 species); 600 indigenous plant families; 319 species of exotic orchids All Jungle Safari and Wild Life Activities guided by expert jungle guides and naturalist to show you endangered animals and exotic birdlife in the comfort of nice lodge-hotels and lodge.

 Nepal National Parks for wildlife adventure within driving or by air distances:

 Chitwan National Park:For 2-3 days or more

-Other animals found in the park include Sambars, chital (spotted deer) barking deer, sloth bear, palm civets, drowsiness' and rhesus monkeys.
-The recreation center is likewise renowned for more than 450 types of flying creatures.
+Other animals found in the park include Sambars, chital (spotted deer) barking deer, sloth bear, palm civets, languor’s and rhesus monkeys.
+The park is also famous for over 450 species of birds.
 Among the endangered birds are the Bengal Florican, the Giant Hornbill, the Lesser Florican, the Black Stork and White Stork.

 Chitwan National Park has many lodges and tented camps outside the park and can be reached via overland of 190 km driving distance from Kathmandu or Pokhara, by air about a 20-minute flight to Megauli or to Bharatpur including a short ride on four-wheel drive.

 The Bardiya National Park:For 2 days or more.

-Bardiya National Park provides excellent habitat for endangered animals like the rhinoceros, wild elephant, tiger, swamp deer, black buck, Gharial crocodile, marsh mugger crocodile, and Gangetic dolphin.
-Endangered birds include the Bengal Florican, Lesser Florican, silver eared Mesia and Sarus Crane.
-More than 30 diverse warm-blooded animals, more than 200 types of flying creatures, and numerous snakes, reptiles, and fish have been recorded in the recreation center's woodland, prairie, and waterway natural surroundings.
+Bardiya National Park provides excellent habitat for endangered animals like the rhinoceros, wild elephant, tiger, swamp deer, blackbuck, Gharial crocodile, marsh mugger crocodile, and Gangetic dolphin.
+Endangered birds include the Bengal Florican, Lesser Florican, silver eared Mesia and Sarus crane.
+More than 30 different mammals, over 200 species of birds, and many snakes, lizards and fish have been recorded in the park's forest, grassland, and river habitats.
 A good number of resident and migratory birds are found in the park.

 Kosi Tappu Wildlife Reserve:For 2-3 days.

 Where flight involves 45 mins to reach Biratnagar city and then few hour drives to Kosi Tappu Wild Life Reserve, located on flood plains of Sapta-Kosi River at Saptari and Sunsari districts of Eastern Nepal, this reserve is defined by the eastern and western embankments of the river.

 A total of 280 different species of birds have been recorded in the reserve which includes 20 species of ducks, two species of ibises, many storks, and egrets, herons include endangered swamp partridge and Bengal Florican.
-The Kosi Barrage is critical as living space for migratory birds.
+The Kosi Barrage is extremely important as habitat for migratory birds.